box/developer.box.com/guides/applications/web-app-integrations/configure.md

 The following example requires a client callback URL:

-- The popup integration performs a REST call using a file-callback parameter.
+- The Popup Integration performs a REST call using a file-callback parameter.
 - The user clicks OK in the confirmation prompt to accept the popup.
 - The popup displays a page in which Box sends a POST request with the contents of a file along with the callback parameters to the remote server.